mgeisler/version-sync/README.md

 version-sync = "0.1"
 ```

-Then create a `tests/version-numbers.rs` with:
+Then create a `tests/version-numbers.rs` file with:
 ```rust
 #[macro_use]
 extern crate version_sync;